Cubie87/cubie87.github.io/posts/2023-frameworkLaptop/frameworkLaptop.md

 This makes it feel much closer to the Macbook's Force Touch/Electro-vibratory trackpad, as it both reduces click force and click travel.
 I would recommend, but if you haven't used Mac trackpads, then it's probably unnecessary.

+#### Lid Closed Thermals

+When I run the laptop docked, I have the lid shut, and use the two monitors I have on my desk as the primary display outputs.
+I had heard issues with the Framework laptop having thermal issues with the lid shut, but I'm happy to report that the hinge gap is large enough for thermal exhaust to exit without issue.
+On a prolonged Cinebench run, the CPU peaked around 85 degrees C, settling down around 75 degrees.
+I have not repasted, and likely won't for quite a while.

+#### Laptop Hinge

+The laptop hinge is.... alright.
+It's _very_ springy, and not very well built.
+I _think_ it's over-tensioned which results in the the springy action.
+It's interesting, and could be thought of as a mass sprint damper system, though rotationally rather than lineally.
+Having a high $k$ value with a low $c$ value is most of the issue, though as I say this, I don't have a fix for it.

+As far as I can tell, Macs have insanely high $c$ values with a low $k$ value, resulting in a stiff ish hinge (mostly through the damper action, as opposed to spring action).

+More thoughts to come...